Campbell's Soup Cans: Artist colleagues

+Interpretation and analysis

-Warhol had a positive view of ordinary culture and felt the abstract expressionists had taken great pains to ignore the splendor of modernity.
+Warhol had a positive view of ordinary culture and felt that the abstract expressionists had taken great pains to ignore the splendor of modernity.
 The Campbell's Soup Can series, along with his other series, provided him with a chance to express his positive view of modern culture.
 However, his deadpan manner endeavored to be devoid of emotional and social commentary.
 The work was intended to be without personality or individual expression.
-Warhol's view is encapsulated in the Time magazine description of the 'Slice of Cake School,' that "... a group of painters have come to the common conclusion that the most banal and even vulgar trappings of modern civilization can, when transposed to canvas, become Art."
+Warhol's view is encapsulated in the Time magazine description of the "Slice of Cake School", that "... a group of painters have come to the common conclusion that the most banal and even vulgar trappings of modern civilization can, when transposed to canvas, become Art."